apppps/cf-agent/README.md

 3. Additional

-- Connecting to a local LLM or other LLMs is not yet supported.
-  This version is an early release and is currently connected to GPT.
+- This version is an early release and is currently connected to GPT.
   The reason is that, so far, GPT has shown the best understanding of ComfyUI JSON files.

 - Sometimes it fails to accurately interpret the JSON.